Java 8 Cheat Sheet and Best Practices

 Download the Java 8 Cheat Sheet

 I hope this post gives you an idea of some of the best practices on using Java 8 features and still have readable and maintainable code.
 If you liked it, don’t forget to print the handy 1 page cheat sheet we prepared with the takeaways from the post so you can print it out and put it under your less experienced colleague’s coffee cup.
+Or, if you're looking for our full collection of Java cheat sheets, be sure to visit our Java resources hub.

 What are your rules of thumb and best practices with dealing with Java 8 features?
 Hit the comment section below or find us on Twitter: @JRebel_Java.